We Tested More Than 40 Vacuums to Find the Best for Air Quality, Mobility Issues, and Pet Hair

 Other Noteworthy Vacuums We Tried

-Our team tried 49 vacuums in total, including options from several different brands.
-While we ultimately narrowed down our selections to the eight listed above, here are some others that stood out:
+Our team tested almost 50 vacuums, including options from several different brands.
+While we ultimately narrowed down our selections to the ones listed above, here are some others that stood out:

-- The DEEBOT X9 PRO OMNI Robot Vacuum and Mop was highly rated by Ziegler, but we ultimately felt it was too similar in price ($1,000+) and performance to the Roborock Saros 10R for both of them to be included.
+- The DEEBOT X9 PRO OMNI Robot Vacuum and Mop was highly rated by Ziegler, but we ultimately felt it was too similar in price (more than $1,000) and performance to the Roborock Qrevo CurvX to include both.

 - The Shark Cordless PowerDetect was another tester favorite for its performance and ease of use, but the Levoit LVAC-300 is a comparable option that features HEPA filtration and a lower price.